crohum/learnings_projects/hello_SQL/Readme.md

-* This directories contains only SQL's commands.
+* This directory contains only SQL's commands.
   (nothing more inside them)
 #
 > [ENG] This folder contains learning's activities,